XVs32/kcauto_custom/README.md

 After you finish filling in ```fleet_list.json``` and ```fleet_preset.json```,
 you could set ```combat.sortie_map``` to auto:
 ```
-"combat.sortie_map":	"auto",        # kcauto-custom pick the map for you
+"combat.sortie_map":	"auto",        # kcauto-custom picks the map for you
 ```

 Note that the setting of ```quest.quests``` WILL affect the behaviour of map picking,